Pyramid of Neferirkare: Valley temple, causeway and cult pyramid

 At the time of Neferirkare's death, only the foundations of the valley temple and two-thirds of the causeway to the mortuary temple had been laid.
 When Nyuserre took over the site, he had the causeway diverted from its original destination to his own mortuary temple.
 As such, the causeway travels in one direction for more than half its distance, then bends away to another for the remainder of its length.

 Neferirkare's monument has no cult pyramid.
 Rather, the cult pyramid was replaced with a small settlement, called Ba Kakai, of mudbrick lodgings for priests, south of the monument.

 The omission of these "essential" elements had one significant impact.
-Under normal circumstances, the priests tending to the deceased pharaoh's funerary cult would have lived in a 'pyramid town' built in the vicinity of the valley temple, situated on the Abusir Lake.
-The daily records of the administration would have had their residence in the town with the priests.
-Instead, as a result of circumstance, these documents were instead kept inside the mortuary temple.
-This has allowed their archives to be preserved, as they would have otherwise long ago disintegrated, buried under the mud.
+Normally, the priests tending to the deceased king's funerary cult lived in a 'pyramid town' built in the vicinity of the valley temple, situated on the Abusir Lake, where the daily records of the administration were also kept.
+As a result of circumstance, these documents were kept inside the mortuary temple.
+This allowed their archives to be preserved, as they would have otherwise long ago disintegrated, buried under the mud.
 The siting of the settlement by the complex also allowed small restorative works to be conducted.